The Skin of Our Teeth: Act I

-Act one is an amalgam of early 20th century New Jersey and the dawn of the Ice Age.
+Act I is an amalgam of early 20th century New Jersey and the dawn of the Ice Age.
 The father is inventing things such as the lever, the wheel, the alphabet, and multiplication tables.
-The family and the entire northeastern U.S. face extinction by a wall of ice moving southward from Canada.
+The family and the entire Northeastern U.S. face extinction by a wall of ice moving southward from Canada.
 The story is introduced by a narrator and further expanded by the family maid, Sabina.
 There are unsettling parallels between the members of the Antrobus family and various characters from the Bible.
 In addition, time is compressed and scrambled to such an extent that the refugees who arrive at the Antrobus house seeking food and fire include the Old Testament prophet Moses, the ancient Greek poet Homer, and women who are identified as Muses.

 Act II

 Act II takes place on the Boardwalk at Atlantic City, New Jersey, where the Antrobuses are present for George's swearing-in as president of the Ancient and Honorable Order of Mammals, Subdivision Humans.
 Sabina is present, also, in the guise of a scheming beauty queen, who tries to steal George's affection from his wife and family.
-The conventioneers are rowdy and party furiously, but there is an undercurrent of foreboding as a fortune teller warns of an impending storm.
+The conventioneers are rowdy and party furiously, but there is an undercurrent of foreboding, as a fortune teller warns of an impending storm.
 The weather soon transforms from summery sunshine to hurricane to deluge.
-Gladys and George each attempt their individual rebellions, and are brought back into line by the family.
-The act ends with the family members reconciled and, paralleling the Biblical story of Noah's Ark, directing pairs of animals to safety on a large boat where they survive the storm and the end of the world.
+Gladys and Henry attempt their individual rebellions and are brought back into line by the family.
+The act ends with the family members reconciled and, paralleling the biblical story of Noah's Ark, directing pairs of animals to safety on a large boat, where they survive the storm and the end of the world.